heyeu/parisfellowship/README.md

 In large subway networks, it is sometimes very hard to understand how the tunnels, platforms, entrances and stairs are laid out.

+// maybe: In large subway networks, it is often very hard to understand how the networks' tunnels, platforms, entrances, and stairs are interconnected.

 The user just follows the arrows and is completely disoriented.

+// maybe: Users follow arrows and other signage, but are completely disorientated.

-On the street level, we can combine signs and maps, to either follow directions, or understand how the streets are laid out and find our own path.
+On the street level, we can combine signs and maps, to either follow directions or understand how the streets are laid out and find our own path.

 This projects tries to give some kind of representation of the many layers of a subway station.

+// maybe: This projects offers a new representation of the subway networks' many layers and their relation to the street level.

 A demonstration runs at: https://tristramg.github.io/parisfellowship